 I hope you've found this list of options helpful.
 Print out this infographic as a quick reference guide to help you as you make a transition to a vegan or vegetarian diet.
 If you still plan on eating meat, eggs and dairy, I do encourage you to limit your consumption of these animal products and make a commitment to eat plan based at least a few days per week.

-In the comments below, let me know what your favorite plant based meal is.
+In the meantime, let me know what your favorite plant based meal is.

 Lisa Swanson is an ACE certified Health Coach, Personal Trainer and Orthopedic Exercise Specialist as well as a certified PN level 1 nutritionist.
 With over 30 years experience helping women turn their lives around she can easily adapt programs to meet your specific needs.